-ROBERT D. WAGNER, JR., 69 Director
+ROBERT D. WAGNER, JR., 71 Director

 Robert D. Wagner, Jr. has served as a Director of the Company since April 2001.
 He is currently a Principal and Advisory Director of Rivington Capital Advisors LLC, which provides advisory services and private equity and debt placement for independent oil and gas producers.
 Mr. Wagner previously served as a Managing Director of Bankers Trust/BT Alex Brown in their Energy Corporate Finance Group.
 He also was Executive Vice President of First City National Bank of Houston's energy division, and later, the special loans division.
-Mr. Wagner served on the Board of Directors of Electric City Corp. from 2001 until 2005.
-Mr. Wagner is a graduate of Holy Cross College and the Graduate School of Business at New York University.
+Mr. Wagner served on the Board of Directors of Electric City Corp. from 2001 until 2005 and of Blue Dolphin Energy Corp. from 2001 until 2004.
+Mr. Wagner also serves as a director of two non-profit organizations: The Jung Center of Houston and Opus Archives and Research Center.
+Mr. Wagner is a graduate of Holy Cross College and the Stern School of Business at New York University.

 Mr. Wagner has forty years of experience in banking and corporate finance.
 His experience lends unique insights into the Company's financial management as well as its banking and other financial arrangements with the capital markets.
+Additionally, Mr. Wagner has experience serving on other public company boards.